Antigua Guatemala Travel Guide

 Fuente de Pescados in Antigua Guatemala © Adam Baker

-Antigua is reminiscent of an old colonial city in Latin America, the Spanish-Baroque buildings set in a valley between three volcanoes.
-Hazard is the price of beauty in Antigua, the town having experienced multiple earthquakes, frequent floods and a number of devastating fires over the centuries.
+Antigua is reminiscent of an old colonial city in Latin America, with the Spanish-Baroque buildings set in a valley between three volcanoes.
+The town has experienced multiple earthquakes, frequent floods, and a number of devastating fires over the centuries.
 It was the country's capital until 1776 when, after sustaining severe damage in a series of earthquakes, the capital moved to the present day Guatemala City, 25 miles (40km) away.

 Become our Antigua Guatemala Travel Expert